 If you’re unsure if this plan is suitable for your child, then you should seek advice from a Financial Adviser.
 Please be aware that you may have to pay for this advice.

 Looking to top up an existing Junior ISA?
 There are three ways.

-Use your debit card to make a one-off, secure, payment.
+Set up a regular monthly direct debit, or use your debit card to make a one-off, secure payment.
 Top up online now.

-Call us on 0800 622 417 and we can take a payment from your debit card over the phone.
+Call us on 0800 622 417 and we can set up a regular monthly direct debit, or take a one-off payment from your debit card over the phone.